Editor’s Note: This marketing infographic is part of our 25 part series.

 Setting up Google’s ValueTrack parameters and using hidden field sales tracking can help you better understand and track what’s happening with your conversions in terms of sales and revenue streams.

-You can uncover a variety of insights when a visitor converts on your page by connecting hidden field sales tracking to your landing page – things like:
+You can uncover a variety of insights when a visitor converts on your page by connecting hidden field sales tracking to your landing page, including:

 What to do once you have all these juicy details?